 Solution:

-- Flexible Plans: Opt for retirement plans that offer flexibility in contributions.
+- Flexible Plans: Choose retirement plans that offer flexibility in contributions.
 SEP IRAs, for example, allow employers to decide each year how much to contribute based on the company’s profitability, making it a suitable option for businesses with variable income.

 - Regular Plan Reviews: Conduct regular reviews of your retirement plan to ensure it continues to meet the needs of your business and employees.
-Modify the plan as necessary to align with changes in your business environment and workforce demographics.
+Update the plan as necessary to align with changes in your business environment and workforce demographics.

-With the help of dedicated Portland, OR financial advisors and retirement plan specialists, your business can navigate these challenges to create a small business retirement plan that works for both you and your employees.
+With the support of dedicated Portland, OR financial advisors and retirement plan specialists, your business can navigate these challenges to create a small business retirement plan that works for both you and your employees.

 Other services we offer in Portland, OR include: